After you apply / your offer

 It normally takes around four to six weeks to reach a decision on postgraduate research applications.
 If you have not had a decision on your application within eight weeks please contact us via the application portal.

-If your proposal is feasible for our supervision at the University of Brighton we are likely to invite you to attend an admissions interview.
-This can be held via Skype if you are not in the UK.
+If your proposal is feasible for our supervision at the University of Brighton we are likely to invite you to attend an online admissions interview.

 Types of offer